nicenustian/super-res-hydro/README.md

 # Problem Statement

 The Hydrodynamical Simulations are limited in terms of number of particles/cells can used to represent a part of Universe.
 One way is to simulate different volumes of Universe with same number of particles.
 Later, using MS-WGAN-GP to paint the properties of smaller volumes onto larger all with same cells/particles.
 However, we need to have these fields with similar statistical properties at different volumnes.
 Therefore, we empoly statistical metrics such as power spectrum and PDF to converge at different resolutions.
 Below we have shown the convergence of these metrics and the qunatities during training (1000 epochs).
-The training data is from Sherwood Relics simulations with Volumes 160Mpc/h, 80Mpc/h and 40Mpc/h all with same particles of 2048^3.
+The training data is from simulations with Volumes 160Mpc/h, 80Mpc/h and 40Mpc/h all with same particles of 2048^3.

 ```command